Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Several users have reported that the issue was resolved after they restarted the Internet Information Services (IIS) from an elevated Command Prompt window.

-But keep in mind that restarting the IIS servers will drop all internet services including FTP, SMTP and NNTP and any data held in the applications handling the connections is lost.
+But keep in mind that restarting the IIS servers will drop all internet services including FTP, SMTP, and NNTP, and any data held in the applications handling the connections will be lost.

 1. Press Windows key + R to open up a Run dialog box.
 Then, type “cmd” and press Ctrl + Shift + Enter to open up an elevated Command Prompt window.